Picking out the right switch for your keyboard is a difficult decision.

 Type: Clicky Feel/Sound: Bumpy and Loud Actuation Force: 80g Bottom-Out Force: 90g Actuation Distance: 2mm Travel Distance: 4mm

-Another clicky switch is the Cherry MX Green, also perfect for annoying everybody with.
-The Green switches are significantly heavier than the Blues and much less common to find.
+Another clicky pick is the Cherry MX Green, also perfect for annoying everybody with.
+The Greens are significantly heavier than the Blues and much less common to find.

 The MX Greens have an actuation force of 80g and a bottom out force of 90g.
-Definitely not a good switch for those type as lightly.
+Definitely not a good pick for those who type lightly.
 The total travel distance of the MX Greens is 4mm with an actuation distance of 2mm.

 Cherry MX White